-Here are three main reasons why domestic holidaymakers should still take out UK travel insurance.
+Here are three main reasons why domestic holidaymakers should still take out UK insurance.

 Nowadays, few of us would even consider holidaying without taking our smartphone, tablet, laptop, Amazon Echo or whatever other type of essential gadget owned.
 Some of these items might be covered by their own warranty or care plans, some might be covered under our home insurance for out of home use.
 But the rest?

-If you go abroad with travel insurance, damage to or loss of belongings is covered.
-The same risks apply to your high-value items whether you holiday domestically or abroad, so it makes sense to cover your property with travel insurance for both.
+If you go abroad with travel insurance policy, damage to or loss of belongings is covered.
+The same risks apply to your high-value items whether you holiday domestically or abroad, so it makes sense to cover your property with insurance for both.

 The same principle applies to accommodation and excursions – what if you have bought theme park tickets in advance to save some money, only to find you can’t go?
 Travel insurance will have your back.

-Finally, you may not have to pay medical care costs if you are a UK citizen and fall ill on a staycation.
-But if you are hospitalised and feel for convenience sake you might like to be moved back to your local hospital, it isn’t guaranteed you will get that gratis on the NHS.
-Again, domestic travel insurance policies will often include clauses stating they will pay out to cover such costs up to a maximum contribution.
+Finally, you may not have to pay medical care costs if you are a UK citizen and fall ill on a stay cation.
+But if you are hospitalized and feel for convenience sake you might like to be moved back to your local hospital, it isn’t guaranteed you will get that gratis on the NHS.
+Again, domestic insurance policies will often include clauses stating they will pay out to cover such costs up to a maximum contribution.